Momofuku Ando: Personal life and death

 Ando died of heart failure on January 5, 2007, at a hospital in Ikeda, Osaka Prefecture, at the age of 96.

 Ando was survived by his wife Masako, two sons and a daughter.
 Ando claimed that the secret of his long life was playing golf and eating chicken ramen almost every day.
 He was said to have eaten instant ramen until the day he died.

 Legacy

 Commemoration

-On April 8, 2008, Heisei 20th, a ramen summit was held in Osaka and a bronze statue of Ando was unveiled at the Momofuku Ando Instant Ramen Museum in Ikeda, Osaka Prefecture The statue depicts Ando standing atop a base resembling a noodle container while holding a noodle cup container in his right hand.
+On April 8, 2008, a ramen summit was held in Osaka and a bronze statue of Ando was unveiled at the Momofuku Ando Instant Ramen Museum in Ikeda, Osaka Prefecture The statue depicts Ando standing atop a base resembling a noodle container while holding a noodle cup container in his right hand.
 Yasuhiro Nakasone (former Prime Minister of Japan) and Masako Ando (Ando's wife) attended the unveiling ceremony.

 On October 1, 2008, the company's name was changed to "NISSIN FOODS HOLDINGS".
 At the same time, Nissin Foods Products Co., Ltd was founded.
 In the same year, Project Hyakufukusi was started.

 On March 5, 2015, Google placed a doodle created by Google artist Sophie Diao on its main web page commemorating Ando's birthday.

 The name of the Momofuku restaurants in the United States alludes to Momofuku Ando.